-- The queue in which the print or batch entry is to be placed. - The project-programmer number (PPN) assigned to the entry.
+The queue in which the print or batch entry is to be placed.

+- The project-programmer number (PPN) assigned to the entry.
 If you do not specify a PPN, the default is your own.
-(Unless you have sufficient privileges, you cannot specify a PPN different from your own.)

-• The name of the print or batch entry.
+(Unless you have sufficient privileges, you cannot specify a PPN different from your own.) - The name of the print or batch entry.

-See Chapter 7 for more information on entry specification.
+See Chapter 7 for more information on print and batch entries.